-This is because the probability of getting the best outcome is just too high to retain the low pair.
+The probability of getting the best outcome is too high to retain the low pair.

-Generally, a high pair is one that contains two cards (jacks o higher) that have the same value.
-The major difference between a high pair and a low pair in video poker is the fact that a high pair gives a guaranteed win.
-However, there are situations that call for a player to discard a high pair in order to make an even bigger win.
+Generally, a high pair contains two cards (jacks o higher) with the same value.
+The significant difference between a high pair and a low pair in video poker is that a high pair gives a guaranteed win.
+However, some situations call for a player to discard a high pair to make an even bigger win.

 Keep a high pair if:

 - You have four cards to a high pair and a Flush

 Here, retain the pair, then draw three more cards

 - You have four cards to a Straight